about 3 years ago - Maredraco - Direct link

 Best,

-over 2 years ago - Ev1n_NA - Direct link
+about 3 years ago - Ev1n_NA - Direct link

 Yes, we're describing the same thing - me from UX research perspective and you from the player perspective.
 We're obviously trying to influence that through different tools like tool tips, early progression gating, leading incentives, game modes, as well as through community channels.
 The bigger question is whether the feeling you have that the amount of such players has been increasing is actually fact, or whether there are other reasons that might be highlighting this type of behavior or exacerbating it.
 I'll talk to our UX team to research that topic a bit.